 You might not realise it, but your pillowcase could be contributing to breakouts, acne, allergies and oily skin.
 Over time, your sheets, pillowcases and other bedding collect dead skin cells, dust mites and bacteria that can transfer onto your skin at night.
 Dermal technicians recommend changing your pillowcase once a week for normal skin, and up to twice a week or more for those who suffer from acne or oiliness.
 Another tip is to avoid going to bed with wet hair, as repeated exposure to moisture could lead to mold growing within your pillow….
 Talk about icky!

 If you’ve taken all this advice on board and are still experiencing acne, pimples, oily skin, irritations or regular breakouts – you could benefit from a personalised acne management plan.
-Prescribed by our experienced dermal technicians, Australian Skin Clinics Balense Acne Program has an 80 per cent success rate in reducing the appearance and occurance of acne.
+Prescribed by our experienced dermal technicians, Australian Skin Clinics Balense Acne Program has an 80 per cent success rate in reducing the appearance and occurrence of acne.